ABOUT OSHA and ANSI

 to ensure OSHA compliance?

 You should be concerned with OSHA compliance on both a federal and state level.
-Currently, 30 states follow the Federal OSHA regulations as stated above, while 22 states follow a regulation that combines the Federal standard and imposes an individualized state by state requirement.
+Currently, 30 states follow the Federal OSHA regulations as stated above, while 22 states and territories follow a regulation that combines the Federal standard and imposes an individualized state by state requirement.
 The state standard can be reviewed on the Internet or by contacting your local OSHA office.

 - Can this